Dear Academic Affairs Colleagues,

 Please also consider adding the following information for students about Disability Support Services and the Counseling Center to your syllabi:

 The Counseling Center - Stress is a normal part of a being a student.
 However, if personal or emotional concerns are interfering with your ability to live and learn at Loyola, please stop by the Counseling Center in Humanities 150 or call 410-617-CARE (2273).
-More information about the Counseling Center is on the Center’s website.
+More information can be found on the Counseling Center's website.

 Students with Disabilities – If you are registered with DSS and a faculty notification email has been sent to me on your behalf, please schedule a brief meeting during my office hours to discuss accommodations.
 If you need academic accommodations due to a disability you must register with Disability Support Services.
-For more information please contact DSS at DSS@loyola.edu or (410) 617-2750.
+For more information please visit the DSS website or contact DSS at DSS@loyola.edu or (410) 617-2750.